Virtual Conference (Spanish Translated): Improving Speech and Feeding for Children with Down Syndrome [April 22 & April 23 2021]90461

 - FOR INTERNATIONAL ORDERS: Shipping rates are not included and we can not guarantee practicum will be shipped and arrive before the course date.

-Registration Includes: ASHA/AOTA approved CEUs, practicum ( for session 3), digitals handouts, and a certificate of completion
+Registration Includes: 9 hours of teaching time, ASHA CEUs, practicum (for session 3), digitals handouts, and a certificate of completion

 Content Disclosure: This presentation will focus on treatment methods related to the use of TalkTools® OPT resources.
 Other similar treatment approaches will receive limited or no coverage during this lecture.